vigetlabs/trackomatic/README.md

 ## Installation

-To use trackomatic.js, simply load trackomatic.js on your site and configure it as a plugin in your existing Google Analytics snippet.
+To use Trackomatic, simply load trackomatic.js on your site and configure it as a plugin in your existing Google Analytics snippet.
 If you have installed GA through Google Tag Manager, you'll have to set a custom field.

 ```javascript
 ga('create', 'UA-XXXXX-Y', 'auto');